 HPP has also worked with experts to apply the framework to the UK and US health systems.
-The adapted framework for the UK will be published in September 2021, along with a situation analysis and policy blueprint based on the findings from the UK assessment.
+The adapted framework for the UK was launched at a webinar on 9 September 2021, along with a situation analysis and policy blueprint based on the findings from the UK assessment.
 The US work will be published later in 2021.

 This is part of a longer-term project on radioligand therapy that HPP has led since 2019.

 The development of the international framework was supported by an International Expert Advisory Group: